daweilics/HikersCrossingBridges/README.md

 245 minute(s)
 P
 ```
-4 hikers, 3 briges.
-Note that although the third bridge only has F and G as the additional hikers in the input, when we do the calculations, we should also consider E as an additional hiker, because at each bridge, we need to consider all accumulated additional hikers encountered at the current bridge and at previous bridges.
+In this first test case, there are 4 hikers and 3 briges.
+Note that although the third bridge only has F and G as the additional hikers in the input, when we do the calculations, we should also consider E as an additional hiker at the third bridge.
+This is because at each bridge, we need to consider all accumulated additional hikers encountered at the current bridge and at previous bridges. `P` at the end of the test case means the test passes.

 Results of more test cases:
 ```